 An American company, Parlee are known for their stunning custom paint schemes and understated designs.
 The Z5i was no exception.
 Made in the Far East, this stylish frameset came in a stealth-like black with an uncluttered white Parlee logo adorning the down tube.
-Black on black Parlee graphics under the frame also give a high quality finish.
+Black on black Parlee graphics under the frame also gives a high-quality finish.

 It is also worth noting, if you prefer a frameset with a bit more colour, you can get the stock frames custom/hand painted in the USA workshop to your own design preference.
 This comes at an extra cost of between £300-600 depending on scheme and takes 3-4 weeks to complete.